radius-project/docs/docs/content/getting-started/tutorial/webapp-add-database/index.md

 ## Add database connector

-In this step, as a developer you will be adding the mongo container to deploy and test the application in your environment before handing off to the infrastructure admin team to carry out the deployment on a production environmnet which will covered in the next part of the tutorial.
+In this step, as a developer you will be adding the mongo container to deploy and test the application in your environment before handing off to the infrastructure admin team to carry out the deployment on a production environment which will covered in the next part of the tutorial.

-Update your Bicep file to match the following to add a Mongo database connector to your application:
+Update your Bicep file to match the following to add a Mongo database connector backed by a mongo container to your application:

 {{< rad file="snippets/db-container.bicep" embed=true marker="//MONGO CONNECTOR" >}}